diego-codes/recipes/README.md

 # Family recipes
-This is a collection of recipes we've learned from our family and friends, or modified from various cooking sites and apps.
+This is a collection of recipes we have learned from our family and friends, or modified from various cooking sites and apps.

 We currently have 27 recipes available.
 For recipes in development, check out [this document](https://docs.google.com/document/d/1xt3ZELFwRy-5zbsjgJlqxuL6pR6px2PWvsmN4Wd8rmI/edit?usp=sharing).